hybridink/hybrid.ink/submit/fiction.md

 ## Long form --- ***Open***{: class="open" }

 {{site.name}} is seeking novels, novellas, and novelettes to publish for the 2018 catalog.
-To submit, please contact us at <hybrid@hybrid.ink> with a query containing a synopsis and a sample chapter or two.

 Short story collections may be considered, as well, and in that case, please specify the unifying theme of the collection, provide a brief synopsis of each story, and the licensing status of each story.